From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Monitoring System and Data Corpus

 \subsection{Data Corpus}

-This work makes use of data from October~2005 to August~2020.
-The resulting data corpus encompasses over 30.8~billion DNSSEC measurements\footnote{This corpus includes various types of RRsets, network PMTU measurements, name server versions, and many other relevant measurements from each name server and from each polling vantage point.} from 9,535,615 DNSSEC-enabled zones with 35,882,395 distinct {\tt DNSKEY}s: we observed 58,193,197 points in time when keys were either added or removed from zones.
-Of those changes, 17,965,575 key transitions (none observed in 2005) were detected (see \autoref{sec:key-trans-anat}) and analyzed, which we will discuss in Section~\ref{sec:meas}.
+This work makes use of data from October 1,~2005 to August 31,~2020.
+The resulting data corpus encompasses over 30.8~billion DNSSEC measurements from 9,535,615~DNSSEC-enabled zones with 35,882,395 distinct {\tt DNSKEY}s.
+We observed 58,193,197 points in time when keys were either added or removed from zones.
+Of those changes, 17,965,575 key transitions were detected (see \autoref{sec:key-trans-anat}) and analyzed, which we will discuss in Section~\ref{sec:meas}.

 Our data corpus spans several events that are notable for the global deployment of DNSSEC.
 First, multiple Top-Level Domains (TLDs) such as {\tt .com}, {\tt .edu}, and 145 country-code TLDs~(ccTLDs) deployed DNSSEC for the first time.
 Second, the announcement of a crucial large-scale DNS cache poisoning attack vector called the Kaminsky Attack~\cite{kaminsky2008black,cert2008vulnerability}, whose remediation was publicized to be the deployment of DNSSEC.
-Third, the DNS Root zone enabled and rolled out DNSSEC for the first time using a Deliberately Unvalidatable Root Zone (DURZ) key.
+Third, the DNS Root zone enabled and rolled out DNSSEC for the first time using a Deliberately Unvalidatable Root Zone~(DURZ) key.
 Fourth, in 2010, the DNS Root zone performed its first ever Key Signing Key (KSK) transition, from the DURZ key to the 2010 KSK.
 Fifth, over 1,200 DNSSEC-enabled new generic Top-Level Domains were added since 2013.
 Finally, the Root KSK was transitioned for the second time ever in 2018, after being started and paused during 2017. \autoref{fig:timeline} depicts a number of these notable events and incidents and by overlaying the measurement periods of related work and this study, shows this work has a uniquely complete longitudinal dataset to draw conclusions from.

-It should be noted that our monitoring system has occasionally undergone migration to new hosting infrastructures, database backups, and other operational maintenance events leaving irregular gaps in our data corpus, which we control for in our methodology in Section~\ref{sec:methodology}.